thomasisberg/macos-web-development/README.md

 --no-php-7-3                | Skip PHP 7.3
 --no-php-7-4                | Skip PHP 7.4
 --no-php-enable             | Don't enable the latest PHP version installed.
---no-xcode-select           | Skip Xcode command line developer tools.
+‑‑no‑xcode‑select           | Skip Xcode command line developer tools.
 --uninstall                 | Uninstall.
 Takes no other options than `--no-dry-run` and will uninstall everything – all versions of PHP etc.